phongakatoaa/minesweeper/README.md

 1. Compile the minesweeper.cpp file

-2. Enter coordinate of the tile you want to select
+2. Enter coordinate of the tile you want to select (range 0-9)

 Have fun with this small project, more features will be added later